billbrod/spatial-frequency-preferences/README.md

 submission and then rerun without a problem), to rerun any jobs that look incomplete (`--ri`), and to keep running any independent jobs if any jobs fail (`-k`).
-This should hopefully run to completion (in my experience on greene, it takes about one to two days).
+This should hopefully run to completion (in my experience on greene, it takes about one to two days from the very beginning of the analysis to the end, from preprocessed data to paper figures).

 ### Other clusters